Battery Spencer: The Best Viewpoint for the Golden Gate Bridge

-Along the way you will see all of the old abandoned military buildings, some in better shape than others.
-A few of the buildings can be entered but most are completely locked up.
+Along the way, you will see all of the old abandoned military buildings, some in better shape than others.
+A few of the buildings can be entered, but most are completely locked up.

 I would just recommend walking around and checking them all out based on how much you care about the area’s history.

-The main draw for this area is of course the viewpoint at the top of the hill.
+The main draw for this area is, of course, the viewpoint at the top of the hill.

-Be sure to drive across the bridge after as well since there are awesome views to be had while you cross.
+Be sure to drive across the bridge after as well since there are fantastic views to be had while you cross.
 You can find a lot of other places to explore in San Francisco in my guide here.

 Hopefully, you enjoy this view as much as I do, if you are looking for more spots to photograph/see the bridge from, then make sure to check out this post as well.
 Let me know what your favorite place is below.